 - Stay awake until 9 or 10 pm in your new time zone.

 - Pack a little bit of home with you, such as your own sleeping pillow.

 Eastbound travel versus westbound travel

-Traveling east to west and west to east has different affects on our circadian rhythm.
+Traveling east to west and west to east has different effects on our circadian rhythm.
 We find that jet lag is more prevalent when traveling eastbound versus westbound.
-When traveling westbound it is easier to adjust to a new sleep cycle since you gain daylight whereas eastbound you lose daylight.
+When traveling westbound, it is easier to adjust to a new sleep cycle since you gain daylight, whereas eastbound you lose daylight.

 RestoreZ jet lag solution

 RestoreZ Circadian Timing Blend products can help support your sleep needs while traveling across different time zones.

 For eastbound travelers, try Deep Asleep for that extra help in regaining your natural sleep cycle while you are traveling.
 Take Deep Asleep about 20-30 minutes before your desired sleep time in your new time zone.
 If you need an extra boost during the day try taking Power Nap and stay awake until after 9 pm on your first night, then go to bed at your usual time on subsequent nights.